Computer Science, B.S./M.S.

 8

-Thesis option requires a total of six hours of 5000-level electives and six hours of C S 5980.
-Non-thesis option requires a total of 15 hours of 5000-level electives.
+Thesis option requires a total of 6 hours of 5000 level electives and 6 hours of C S 5980.
+Non-thesis with project option required a total of 9 hours of 5000 level electives and 6 hours of C S 5880.
+Non-thesis without project option requires a total of 15 hours of 5000 level electives.

 Courses designated as Core I, II, III, IV or V are part of the General Education curriculum.
 Students must complete a minimum of 40 hours of General Education courses, chosen from the approved list.